 - 1/2 teaspoon baking powder

-- 4. Heat a large skillet or a griddle over medium-low heat.
+- Heat a large skillet or a griddle over medium-low heat.
 Melt about a teaspoon of butter.
 When you think the surface is hot enough, run your hands under the faucet to wet your fingertips and then shake them over the hot griddle.
 If the water dances across the pan, the heat is just right to begin making your pancakes.
 For each large pancake, pour 1/4 cup batter into the pan; to make small pancakes, use 2 tablespoons batter.
-Cook until bubbles form on the top of each pancake; turn and cook until golden brown on the bottom.
+Cook until bubbles form on the top of each pancake, about 1 1/2 minutes.
+Turn and cook until golden brown on the bottom, about 1 1/2 minutes more.
 Transfer to a baking sheet and keep warm in the oven while pouring and cooking and flipping the remaining batter, slicking the skillet with a small amount of butter occasionally as needed.
+Serve hot.

 This gluten free pancakes recipe produces an extremely light, fluffy, cake-like pancake with a mild flavor.
 It’s a perfect base for experimentation with add-ins and spices, or simply a nice platform for your favorite pancake topping.
 (I like to use homemade jam.)

 I made 2 batches, 1 exactly as written and 1 without the guar gum, which I feel is unnecessary in a pancake recipe.
 Both batches had the exact same flavor and texture.
 The difference is that the batter with the guar gum thickened a bit more, was more difficult to pour, spread less on the griddle, and resulted in a very thick pancake.
 The gumless version poured a bit easier.